-IP TAKE: Since the Valley Foundation is terminating in September 2018, the board of directors is approving larger grant awards than usual.
-Pitch a capital grant proposal to build your new facility or upgrade your equipment, because these are major components of the wind-down strategy.
+IP TAKE: Since the Valley Foundation is terminating soon, the board of directors is approving larger grant awards than usual.
+Pitch a capital grant proposal to build a new facility or upgrade equipment because these are major components of the wind-down strategy.

-The Valley Foundation is focused on making a long-term impact within a short span of time.
+Valley supports many capital improvement projects to construct new facilities and upgrade equipment.
 The foundation is accepting proposals for a variety of educational programs, ranging from early childhood education, vocational schools, and public and private universities.
 As devout Catholics, Wayne and Gladys directed that a good portion of foundation funds be sent to Catholic organizations as well.
-Grants are sometimes awarded for programs aimed at improving medical research, health care, park recreation, and youth services in the Bay Area, although there isn't as much of a budget for these areas of interest.
-Nonprofits benefiting Alameda and Contra Costa counties are given preferential treatment during the grant selection process.
+The foundation awards grants for programs aimed at improving medical research, health care, park recreation, and youth services in the Bay Area, although there is not as much of a budget for these areas of interest.